Spinal cord: DCML

+Anterolateral system

-The anterolateral system works somewhat differently.
+The anterolateral system (ALS) works somewhat differently.
 Its primary neurons axons enter the spinal cord and then ascend one to two levels before synapsing in the substantia gelatinosa.
 The tract that ascends before synapsing is known as Lissauer's tract.
 After synapsing, secondary axons decussate and ascend in the anterior lateral portion of the spinal cord as the spinothalamic tract.
 This tract ascends all the way to the VPLN, where it synapses on tertiary neurons.
 Tertiary neuronal axons then travel to the primary sensory cortex via the posterior limb of the internal capsule.

 Some of the "pain fibers" in the ALS deviate from their pathway towards the VPLN.
 In one such deviation, axons travel towards the reticular formation in the midbrain.
 The reticular formation then projects to a number of places including the hippocampus (to create memories about the pain), the centromedian nucleus (to cause diffuse, non-specific pain) and various parts of the cortex.
-Additionally, some ALS axons project to the periaqueductal gray in the pons, and the axons forming the periaqueductal gray then project to the nucleus raphes magnus, which projects back down to where the pain signal is coming from and inhibits it.
-This helps control the sensation of pain to some degree..
+Additionally, some ALS axons from the spinomesencephalic pathway project to the periaqueductal gray in the pons, and the axons forming the periaqueductal gray then project to the nucleus raphes magnus, which projects back down to where the pain signal is coming from and inhibits it.
+This helps control the sensation of pain to some degree.